 The security game doesn't end when you finish hardening your front-end security checklist, it's only the beginning.
 Your attack surface is a much larger area that must be analyzed and secured properly.

-By using tools like Attack Surface Reduction, you’ll be able to analyze other aspects of your backend security, such as:
+By using tools like Attack Surface Intelligence, you'll be able to analyze other aspects of your backend security, such as:

 - Open ports